International reactions to the 2008 Tibetan unrest: North America

 In Canada, on Monday, March 10, 2008, several members of the Students for a Free Tibet sneaked into a neighbouring property and climbed onto the building of the Consulate General of China in Toronto, Ontario, and replaced the Chinese national flag with the Tibetan flag.
 Some of the protesters were later detained by the local police.
 The Consulate General stated that such action violated the Vienna Convention on Diplomatic Relations and the Vienna Convention on Consular Relations.

-On March 11, 2008, many Tibetans protested in front of the Chinese embassy in Washington DC, however it turned into a riot with one Tibetan throwing a stone at the window.
+On March 11, 2008, many Tibetans protested in front of the Chinese embassy in Washington, DC.
+However, it turned into a riot, with one Tibetan throwing a stone at the window.
 It ended with two or three Tibetans arrested.

 On Friday, March 14, 2008, some Tibetans protested in front of the Consulate General of China in Calgary, Alberta.
 Three protesters managed to enter the consulate and attempted to lower the Chinese national flag.
 One of them was forcefully detained by Consulate staff and was later released after a negotiation between the local police and the consulate.

-On Thursday, March 20, 2008, approximately 200 - 300 protesters gathered at Parliament Hill in Ottawa, Ontario to protest China's treatment of the Tibetan people.
+On Thursday, March 20, 2008, approximately 200 - 300 protesters gathered at Parliament Hill in Ottawa, Ontario, to protest China's treatment of the Tibetan people.
 Canadian Prime Minister Stephen Harper and a dozen other Ministers of Parliament urged the Chinese government to show restraint in handling the situation in Tibet.

 On Sunday March 23, 2008, several hundred Tibetans and supporters protested in downtown Toronto, Ontario.

 In New York City, United States of America, more than 100 people staged a protest outside the United Nations Headquarters.
 The New York City Police Department said they arrested six pro-Tibet protesters trying to enter the building.

-On March 29, hundreds to thousands of pro-China protesters in Calgary, Edmonton, Toronto and Vancouver rallied in the downtown area to urge for calm in the situation and calling for China and Tibet to remain as "one family".
+On March 29, hundreds to thousands of pro-China protesters in Calgary, Edmonton, Toronto, and Vancouver rallied in the downtown area to urge for calm in the situation and calling for China and Tibet to remain as "one family".

-In San Francisco, California on April 7, 2008, two days prior to the actual torch relay, three activists carrying Tibetan flags scaled the suspension cables of the Golden Gate Bridge to unfurl two banners, one saying "One World, One Dream.
+In San Francisco, California, on April 7, 2008, two days prior to the actual torch relay, three activists carrying Tibetan flags scaled the suspension cables of the Golden Gate Bridge to unfurl two banners, one saying "One World, One Dream.
 Free Tibet", and the other, "Free Tibet '08".

 Among them was San Francisco resident Laurel Sutherlin, who spoke to the local TV station KPIX-CBS5 live from a cellphone, urging the International Olympic Committee to ask China not to allow the torch to go through Tibet.

-The three activists and five supporters face charges related to trespassing, conspiracy and causing a public nuisance.
+The three activists and five supporters faced charges related to trespassing, conspiracy, and causing a public nuisance.